LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 context of the object or category sending the message.

-Some meta-predicates have meta-arguments which are not goals but closures.
+Some meta-predicates have meta-arguments which are not goals but :term:`closures <closure>`.
 Logtalk supports the definition of meta-predicates that are called with closures instead of goals as long as the definition uses the :ref:`methods_call_N` built-in predicate to call the closure with the additional arguments.
 For example:

 ::